What causes eye injuries?

 What are the most common causes of eye injuries in children?

-Pediatric eye trauma most often occurs at school or during play.
+Pediatric eye trauma can happen at home, school, play or sports.
+Most common injuries are scratches to the cornea or blunt trauma.
 Approved and tested eye and face protection is essential to prevent injuries.
-Sports such as hockey, baseball, racquet ball, squash, and even baseball require protective goggles or full face mask wear at all times.
+Sports such as hockey, baseball, racquet ball, squash, and shooting require protective goggles or full face mask wear at all times.

 Do fireworks still cause eye injuries?